7 Ways Procurement Transformed the Hospitality Industry

 Guest blog by: Scott Hollis, former Sr Vice President for Strategic Contracting, Marriott

-If you’ve shopped for groceries at big warehouse stores, like Sam’s Club or Costco, you have witnessed firsthand the power of collective purchasing and volume discounts.
+If you’ve shopped for groceries at big warehouse stores like Sam’s Club or Costco, you have witnessed firsthand the power of collective, centralized purchasing and volume discounts.

-If you have been following Raiven, you know that we’re always a fan of analyzing other industries for learnings.
-While many different types of companies use purchasing programs to maximize efficiencies and savings, the hospitality industry has been particularly successful at improving their bottom line using collective purchasing and negotiation.
+If you have been following Raiven, you know that we’re always a fan of analyzing other industries.
+While many different types of companies use group purchasing programs to maximize efficiency and savings, the hospitality industry has been particularly successful at improving their bottom line using collective purchasing and negotiation.

 We believe there are many takeaways from the hospitality industry’s experience which are applicable to the maintenance, repair, and operations (MRO) industry.

-Let’s examine seven problems the hospitality industry had and how they were resolved through membership in a purchasing program:
+Seven problems of the hospitality industry and solutions through membership in a purchasing program

 1. Blind Spots

-Solution: Since purchasing programs are so data-focused, joining one allowed access to robust reporting and insightful data dashboards.
-This meant hotels were able to get the customized information they needed and wanted, all without draining their resources.
+- Solution: Since purchasing programs and digital procurement platforms are so data-focused, joining one allows access to robust reporting and insightful data dashboards.
+This means hotels are able to get the customized information they need and want, all without draining their resources.

 2. Limited Resources, Limited Rewards

-Problem: Companies needed to constantly negotiate with vendors to get the best price, but they often didn’t have the personnel for this resource-intensive endeavor.
+- Problem: Companies need to constantly negotiate with vendors to get the best price, but they often don’t have the personnel for this resource-intensive endeavor.

-Solution: By combining the purchasing volume of many companies in one collective, each business benefited by receiving the best possible price.
-This set-up also freed suppliers from having constant negotiations, so they had more resources to devote to getting orders out quickly and accurately.
+- Solution: By combining the collective purchasing power of many companies, each business benefits by receiving the best possible price.
+This setup also frees suppliers from constant negotiations, so they have more resources to devote to getting orders out quickly and accurately.

 3. No Volume Control

-Problem: When you work for a single hotel vs. a chain, the only way to get better prices is to increase your purchasing volume by growing your business.
+- Problem: When you work for a single hotel vs. a chain, the only way to get better prices is to increase the volume of your purchases by growing your business.
 As a result, a company that’s not growing gets hit with a double-whammy: stagnant growth and static—or even higher—prices at a time when the business can least afford it.

-Solution: Hotels found that one of the advantages of a purchasing program is that they could always add other hospitality businesses to the collective in order to procure a higher volume at a better price—so if one (or even all) hotel was facing setbacks, pricing needn’t suffer.
+- Solution: Hotels found that one of the advantages of a group purchasing program is that they could always add other businesses in the hospitality industry to the program in order to procure a higher volume at a better price—so if one hotel was facing setbacks, pricing wouldn’t suffer.

 4. Order Disasters

-Problem: MRO orders were notorious for being imperfect and the hospitality industry was no different.
-For example, missing items and unapproved, often unwelcome substitutions occurred constantly.
+- Problem: MRO orders were notorious for being imperfect, and the hospitality industry was no different.
+Missing items and unapproved, unwelcome substitutions occurred frequently.

-Solution: When hotels joined forces in a collective, they found that purchasing programs solved this problem by tying supplier compensation to accurate and efficient order fulfillment.
-Problem solved!
+- Solution: When hotels joined forces in a collective, they found that purchasing programs solved this problem by tying supplier compensation to accurate and efficient order fulfillment.

 5. Communication Mishaps

-Problem: Let’s face it.
+- Problem: Let’s face it.
 Most suppliers didn’t get into the business because they excelled at customer service and communication.
-They did their best when they could focus their energies on fulfilling orders.
+They did their best when they could focus their energies on fulfilling orders quickly and accurately.

-Solution: Purchasing programs served as a bridge or intermediary between vendors and customers, meaning they facilitate communication.
-This helped the supplier’s customers better manage inventory and expectations and kept relationships between the suppliers and customers strong.
-For example, rushing a huge, unexpected order for a customer could deplete supplies for others.
-Suppliers typically did not have the bandwidth to balance orders, but purchasing programs’ built-in customer service helped to manage these orders and ensure all were filled in a timely fashion.
+- Solution: Purchasing programs served as a bridge or intermediary between vendors and customers, meaning they facilitate communication.
+This helped the supplier customers better manage inventory and expectations and kept relationships between the suppliers and customers For example, rushing a huge, unexpected order for a customer could deplete the inventory available to others.
+Suppliers typically did not have the bandwidth to balance orders but purchasing programs’ built-in customer service helped manage these orders and ensure all were filled in a timely fashion.

 6. Fear of Collaboration